isomerpages/moe-manjusrisec/_compassionate-leaders/Character Education/Sexuality Education.md

 10\.
 Parents may opt their children out of the Sexuality Education lessons, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.

 11\.
 Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
-This form will be communicated to parents at the start of the year and is also downloadable here (please upload parents opt-out form found in Annex A and insert a hyperlink for parents to download the form).
+This form will be communicated to parents at the start of the year and is also downloadable [here](/files/SED/SEd_Website_Annex_A.pdf).
 The completed form is to be submitted by 02/02/2024.

 12\.
 Parents who wish to opt their children out of the **eTeens programme** need to complete an opt-out form.
 This form will be communicated to parents at the start of the year and is also downloadable here (please upload parents opt-out form found in Annex B and insert a hyperlink for parents to download the form).
 The completed form is to be submitted by 02/02/2024.